SunsetFi/simply-openapi/readme.md

 }
 ```

-## Escaping SEC and using raw express requests and responses
+## Escaping SOC and using raw express requests and responses

 Accessing express requests and responses directly can cause complications for development, as it complicates unit testing and hides the declarative requirements of your handler function.